 A critical assessment of previous theory and research on persuasive gaming and proposes new approaches in the context of playful interaction as a theoretical extension required by the contemporary gaming landscape.

-Previous research on effects of persuasive games and the case-based evaluation of new games and their impact.
+Research on effects of persuasive games and case-based evaluations of persuasive games and their impact.